 - After we sum the number of citations for the author, some calculation need to be performed to gather statistics about the author.
 The citations per paper can be calculated by dividing the total number of citations by the number of papers.
 The years of publications can be calculated by subtracting the 'maxyear' variable from the 'minyear' variable, and adding 1 to the result.
 Citations for year can be found by dividing the total number of citations by the number of publications. - The final statistic that is calculated in the program is h-index.
 This is a very important calculation as it gives a number which gives a good representation of the quality of the author you searched for.
+It is based on the distribution of citations received by a researchers given publications.
 H-index works as follows: - Sort the number of citations from all papers.
 Start counting the papers from 1 to count.
 If the number of citations for paper count is greater than or equal to count, then assign the number of citations for that paper to a temporary variable (temp).
-If there is ever a paper count that has fewer citations than count, then break the loop.
+If there is ever a paper count that has fewer citations than count, then break the look.
 The number that is currently stored in temp is your h-index. - The code for these calculations can be found below.
 Add them to the 'totalCites' function.